 Our Religious Education staff inspire students to reflect spiritually, and think ethically.
 We enable students to develop knowledge, understanding and skills to engage in debate and discussion about life in the modern world.

-The content of Religious Education will help the pupil to make a critique of all other knowledge, leading, for example, to an understanding of the relationship between science and religion or history, and between theology, sport and the human body.
-(Catholic Bishops’ Conference)
+The content of Religious Education will help the pupil to make a critique of all other knowledge, leading for example, to an understanding of relationships between science and religion or history, and between theology, sport and the human body.
+(Catholic Bishops' Conference).

 The outcome of excellent Religious Education is religiously literate and engaged young people who have the knowledge, understanding and skills – appropriate to their age and capacity – to reflect spiritually, and think ethically and theologically, and who are aware of the demands of religious commitment in everyday life

 At Sacred Heart 'teachers create a positive climate for learning in their lessons and pupils are interested, engaged and eager to do well....
 The contribution of religious education to the Catholic faith of the school is strong and evident and its influence permeates all aspects of the learning environment of the school.'
 (RCDOW Section 48 Inspection 2020).

 Key Stage 3